TheWover/donut/README.md

   git clone http://github.com/thewover/donut.git
 </pre>

 <p>The next step depends on your operating system and what compiler you decide to use.
 Currently, the generator and loader template for Donut can be compiled successfully with both Microsoft Visual Studio 2019 and MingGW-64.
-To use the libaries in your own C/C++ project, please refer to the <a href="https://github.com/TheWover/donut/tree/master/examples">examples provided here.</a></p>
+To use the libraries in your own C/C++ project, please refer to the <a href="https://github.com/TheWover/donut/tree/master/examples">examples provided here.</a></p>

-<h4>Windows</h4>
+<h4><strong>Windows</strong></h4>

 <p>To generate the loader template, dynamic library donut.dll, the static library donut.lib and the generator donut.exe.
 Start an x64 Microsoft Visual Studio Developer Command Prompt, change to the directory where you cloned the Donut repository and enter the following:</p>